 8. What should I study to prepare for the Championships Qualifying Exam?

 Questions on the Championships Qualifying Exams for all divisions will reference both geographical facts (e.g. capitals, landforms, linguistic distribution, etc.) and a knowledge of geographical concepts (e.g. patterns of population distribution, effects of geography on weather, continental drift, etc.).
 The questions will not require computation or detailed analysis of maps or diagrams; given the limited time to complete the Exam (20 minutes), questions should not take more than 20 seconds to answer.
-Please also see the Resources Page as well as the sample version of the CQE which is available here together with its answer key.
+Please also see the Resources Page.

 9. Does the International Geography Bee’s Asian Division only test knowledge of Asian geography?